Here’s How You Can Benefit From Lists

 Making a list forces you to think and allows you to see the big picture.
-If you try to create new ideas, you would be wasting brain power on remembering your ideas.
+If you try to create new ideas, you would be wasting brainpower on remembering your thoughts.
 Plus, you can’t organize and simplify the information the way you can when using a list.

 What can you use a list for?
 Here are some examples:

 - Generating new ideas

 - Altering your feelings about someone or a situation